 To find a SLP trained in LSVT® LOUD near you, contact PSBC at 1-800-668-3330 or visit the LSVT® Global website at www.lsvtglobal.com.

-A Speech-language pathologist (SLP) is an important member of your healthcare team to help support and maintain quality of life in the areas of communication and swallowing.
+A Registered Speech-Language Pathologist (RSLP) is an important member of your healthcare team to help support and maintain quality of life in the areas of communication and swallowing.